 - Are there brochures or other printed material I can take with me?
 What websites do you recommend?

 Don't hesitate to ask any other questions you have.

 What to expect from your doctor

-Your doctor or your child's doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your doctor or your child's doctor is likely to ask you a number of questions, including:

 - How many infections have you or your child had during the past year?

 - How long do these infections usually last?

 - Do antibiotics usually clear up the infection?